From Promise to Proof: What Enterprise AI Must Deliver in 2026

 What We’ve Believed from the Start

-At App Orchid, our core belief from day one was simple: meaning is the hard part.
 The platform was built around creating an enterprise data ontology efficiently and capturing what data represents in business terms, not just technical metadata.
 We believed that shared meaning would become the limiting factor for analytics and, eventually, for AI.

 It’s who can deliver: